-RULES AND DISCIPLINE:
+III-A-0010 RULES AND DISCIPLINE:

-Does the facility's offender orientation include the application process for applying for restoration of good time?
-Yes lf yes,

-- What is their restoration of good time application process for the offender population??
-Offenders are given applications upon request.
-Once the application is completed, it is then forwarded to Headquarters for further handling. - Does their restoration of good time application process meet DPS&C, Corrections Services' criteria?
+- Does the facility's offender orientation include the application process for applying for • restoration of good time?
+Yes - What is their restoration of good time application process for the offender population?
+Classification submits to the Warden for review and then forward to DWCC. - Does their restoration of good time application process meet DPS&C, Corrections • Services' criteria?
 Yes

+VII-B-010
-BJG AUTOMATED MONTHLY REPORTING REVIEW:

-Has the facility been inputting the correct info timely?
-Yes

-Does the reported info suggest any issues of concern or improvement?
-N/A
+- BJG AUTOMATED MONTHLY REPORTING REVIEW: - Has the facility been inputting the correct info timely?
+Yes ۰ - Does the reported info suggest any issues of concern or improvement?
+No

-OFFENDER PROGRAMS:
+V-B-002 EDUCATIONAL PROGRAMING: